 Qualification title NCFE CACHE Level 2 Adult Social Care Certificate Ofqual qualification number (QN) 610/4131/2 Aim reference 61041312 Guided learning hours (GLH) 290 Total qualification time (TQT) 350 Credit value 35 Minimum age 19 Qualification purpose This qualification is based on the Care Certificate Standards and develops the knowledge and skills needed when working in adult social care settings in England.
-It is designed for all learners working in adult social care and is being introduced to the sector to: raise the level of knowledge and skills in the workforce and improve skills gaps within the sector by supporting more employers to access a recognised qualification improve portability and reduce the need for repeat training and assessment when people move roles standardise how the Care Certificate Standards are delivered across settings (this is also applicable to learners working in a health setting when supporting adult social care patients) ensure members of the care workforce feel recognised, valued and invested in ensure the workforce has the support they need to provide safe and effective care allow care workers to experience rewarding careers with opportunities to develop and progress, both now and in the future Grading Achieved/not yet achieved.
-Assessment method Internally assessed and externally quality assured portfolio of evidence.
+It is designed for all learners working in adult social care and is being introduced to the sector to: raise the level of knowledge and skills in the workforce and improve skills gaps within the sector by supporting more employers to access a recognised qualification improve portability and reduce the need for repeat training and assessment when people move roles standardise how the Care Certificate Standards are delivered across settings (this is also applicable to learners working in a health setting when supporting adult social care patients) ensure members of the care workforce feel recognised, valued and invested in ensure the workforce has the support they need to provide safe and effective care allow care workers to experience rewarding careers with opportunities to develop and progress, both now and in the future Assessment method Achieved/not yet achieved.
+Internally assessed and externally quality assured portfolio of evidence.
 Work/industry placement experience Learners must spend a minimum of 40 hours working, volunteering or on practical placement to be able to show competence in both knowledge and skills.
 Rules of combination To be awarded this qualification, learners are required to successfully achieve 15 mandatory units.
+Skills-based outcomes and assessment criteria/observations Skills-based learning outcomes (LOs) and assessment criteria (AC) must be assessed via direct observation in the workplace as the main source of evidence and be carried out over an appropriate period of time.
+A minimum of one direct observation of practice is required.
 Regulation information This is a regulated qualification.
 The regulated number for this qualification is 610/4131/2.
-Funding This qualification may be eligible for funding.
-For further guidance on funding, please contact your local funding provider.
-Qualification support This qualification is approved by Skills for Care (SfC) and meets the SfC qualification design criteria.
+Funding Due to the announcement of the General Election on 4 July 2024, the Department of Health and Social Care (DHSC) has confirmed that the funding for the new Level 2 Adult Social Care Certificate has unfortunately been paused.
+An update will follow as soon as we have more information from the DHSC.
+Qualification support This qualification is approved by Skills for Care and meets the Skills for Care qualification design criteria.